 Jake’s ribbons signify so much more than a notch in my belt.
 They signify the desire to test our abilities, the hope of doing myself (and my horse, and my trainer, and those on my team) proud, the result of hours (days, weeks, months, years) of learning the craft and sport of horsemanship.

 Any award is a high point in anyone’s life.
 I want to remember to honor those moments, to counteract a life in which the days are more typically consumed by the drudgeries: housework, laundry, meals, jobs...the little stuff.
 Ribbons and other awards are treasures, really.

-Whatever I end up doing, I am sure that these ribbons (indeed, every award one earns in life) deserve to be held gently and regarded as something special—if nowhere else, then in our own memories.
+Whatever I end up doing, I am sure that these ribbons (indeed, every award one earns in life) deserve to be regarded as special—if nowhere else, then in our own memories.